 Wireshark for Windows is a free open-source packet analyzer that offers tons of features to help you deeply analyze your network traffics.
 Wireshark supports tons of protocols, offers a convenient GUI interface or CLI, can filter packets based on many criteria, and displays advanced information to help you understand what is going on in your traffic.
-Wireshark is a nunchaku you want to learn to understand and use.
-It might seem convoluted, but all the available online resources will make your journey easier.

 What is Wireshark?